If you have multiple myeloma, you will be cared for by a team, which is usually led by a consultant haematologist who specialises in myeloma.

 Your clinician will give you advice and information about your risk of developing potentially serious infections, and tell you what you can do to reduce your risk of picking up infections during your treatment.

 Steroid medications (corticosteroids) help destroy myeloma cells and make chemotherapy more effective.
-The two most common types used to treat myeloma are dexamethasone and prednisolone.
+The 2 most common types used to treat myeloma are dexamethasone and prednisolone.

 Steroids are taken orally (by mouth) after eating.
 Possible side effects include heartburn, indigestion, increased appetite, mood changes and problems falling asleep.

 Thalidomide can help kill myeloma cells.
 You take it as a tablet every day, usually in the evening as it can make you feel sleepy.

 Thalidomide can cause birth defects, so it should not be taken by pregnant women, and a reliable form of contraception such as a condom must be used during treatment.

 There is also a risk you may develop a blood clot when taking thalidomide, so you may be given medication to help prevent this.
 Contact your care team immediately if you develop symptoms of a blood clot, such as pain or swelling in one of your legs, or chest pain and breathlessness.